Redemption Ark: Resurgam

 When Zodiacal Light arrives in the system, and because of the failure of his beta-level to negotiate a handover from Volyova, Clavain attacks Nostalgia for Infinity and uses Scorpio and his loyal hyper-pigs as a boarding party.
 Clavain's superior force captures Nostalgia for Infinity, although Volyova is able to damage Zodiacal Light with one of the cache weapons.
 The two sides negotiate terms, with Clavain and his crew taking command of Volyova's ship.

 They evacuate the colonists more quickly with the help of Antoinette Bax' freighter, Storm Bird.
 Clavain finds Volyova dying from injuries she sustained when Captain Brannigan attempted to commit suicide by turning a cache weapon against the ship.
 Volyova makes a final deal with Clavain to take half of the remaining cache weapons and Storm Bird to mount a last-ditch attack on the Inhibitors.
 Bax bids a teary farewell to the mysterious beta-level simulation that has operated Storm Bird and watched over her, as he says he may find redemption in his last mission with Volyova.

 The Inhibitors use their alien technology, built from the matter harvested from the gas giant, Roc, to pierce the layers of Resurgam's star and expose its nuclear fusion core.
 The radiation energy blasts Resurgam, destroys all its life, and reduces it to a cinder.

 Later, Clavain learns Volyova's final attack had no effect.
 He discovers that Skade narrowly survived their space battle.
-Clavain reaffirms his goal to return the cache weapons to humanity, since they are their creators and true owners.
+Clavain reaffirms his goal to return the cache weapons to human control, since they are their creators and true owners.
 Skade vows to pursue him and seek vengeance for his defection.

-Remontoire and Khouri remain in the system aboard the Zodiacal Light to contact Dan Sylveste in the Hades Matrix (seen in the final events of Revelation Space) in the hopes that he may provide knowledge they can use to fight the Inhibitors.
+Remontoire and Khouri remain in the system aboard the Zodiacal Light to contact Dan Sylveste in the Hades Matrix (seen in the final events of Revelation Space) in the hope that he might provide knowledge they can use to fight the Inhibitors.

-The novel ends as Nostalgia for Infinity lands vertically in the seawater of on an unnamed Pattern Juggler planet, where the crew and rescued people of Resurgam, all except 40,000, establish a new colony (in the following novel of the series Absolution Gap, the planet is called Ararat).
+The novel ends as Nostalgia for Infinity lands vertically in the ocean of an unnamed Pattern Juggler planet, where the crew and rescued people of Resurgam, all except 40,000, establish a new colony (in the following novel of the series Absolution Gap, the planet is called Ararat).
 However, the crew is unsure why the Captain/ship chose that planet as a destination.
 Clavain estimates they'll need about 20 years to wait for the Zodiacal Light to catch up with them so they can resume the fight against the Inhibitors.

-Felka reveals her true relationship to Clavain and how his lover Galiana visited this planet hundreds of years ago, where she may have uploaded her mind into the Pattern Jugglers in the ocean.
+Felka reveals her true relationship to Clavain and how his lover Galiana visited this planet hundreds of years ago, where she might have uploaded her mind into the Pattern Jugglers in the ocean.
 Felka believes Galiana somehow planted the location of the planet without revealing it to the Inhibitors.
-Clavain and Felka walk toward the shore with renewed hope.
+Clavain and Felka walk towards the shore with renewed hope.